hansroland/reflex-dom-inbits/tutorial.md

 Note the type of the _textInputConfig_attributes: It's ```Dynamic t (Map Text Text)```.
 To create a Dynamic map we can use the function *constDyn*:
 It takes an value of type ```a``` and returns a value of type ```Dynamic t a```.
-Of course, a Dynamic created with *contDyn* will not change while our program is running.
+Of course, a Dynamic created with *constDyn* will not change while our program is running.

 ~~~ { .haskell }